rittersporn/TPR1_metaplots_Griebel_Lapin_etal_2021/README.md

 On the plot "input_norm.pdf" the confidence intervals are absent since the lines are obtained by subtracting mean RPM values for input from mean RPM for TPR1-GFP  ChIP values for each gene set.

-### how to use (long version, for the first time use)
+### how to use (long version, the first-time use)

 1. Download this repository (green button "Clone or download")

 2. Navigate to the directory "R_metagene_TPR1"

 3. Open RStudio with R version >=3.6.
-RStudio is preferred for the correct work of scripts since setting of the working directory is made with RStudio API 'rstudioapi::getActiveDocumentContext()'
+RStudio is preferred for the correct work of scripts since setting up of the working directory is made with RStudio API 'rstudioapi::getActiveDocumentContext()'

 4. Install the package 'metagene' from Bioconductor (BiocManager::install("metagene")) and its dependencies

 5. Install other required libraries: 'BiocGenerics' (BiocManager::install("BiocGenerics")), 'stringr', 'knitr' and 'ggplot2'

-6. Download files with alignments and their indexes
+6. Download files with alignments (.bam) and their indexes (.bai)

 "TPR1_Col_ChIP.bam", "TPR1_Col_ChIP.bam.bai",